10 Days tour from Casablanca

 ✪ Day 5 : Fez » Ifrane » Middle Atlas » Ziz valley » Sahara desert :

-After breakfast, you will begin your spectacular journey towards the long awaited, magical and legendary Sahara Desert, the largest hot desert in the world and where the undulating golden dunes glisten like gold in the sunlight.
+On the 5th day of your 10 days tour from Casablanca & after breakfast, you will begin your spectacular journey towards the long awaited, magical and legendary Sahara Desert, the largest hot desert in the world and where the undulating golden dunes glisten like gold in the sunlight.
 Travel dreams do come true and this visit to the desert may be one of yours.

 Leaving Fes, we travel to Ifrane town, which has a European image and atmosphere, with sloping roofs, chimneys housing large stork nests, generous flower beds and Chestnut trees.
 Thus, the nickname “Little Switzerland of Morocco”.
 The city was French built in the 1930’s and houses the trendy University of Al Akhawayn.
 This small town, is known for its mountainous terrain, altitudes to 1,664 M and cold winter temperatures. -24 degrees, measured in 1935, the lowest temperature in Africa.
 Skiing is a popular sport in Ifrane.
 It also claims the distinction of featuring in the top 10 of the world’s cleanest cities, ahead of Ottawa, Helsinki and Singapore.
 The Cedar plantations in Ifrane and the surrounding area are known to be the largest Cedar plantations in the world and cover about 134,000 hectares of Morocco, being still a potent symbol of national pride.